Bahmani family: Historic background

 The family lived there at Shusha where they hold real estates and a large summer palace.
 Many family members served at the Russian imperial court of Sankt Peterburg and became popular figures in the later Republic of Azerbaijan.
-In 1872 one of Bahman Mirza's sons arranged with his cousin Nasser al-Din Shah and the family was rehabilitated in Iran and invited to return to Tehran.
+In 1872, one of Bahman Mirza's sons arranged with his cousin Naser al-Din Shah and the family was rehabilitated in Iran and invited to return to Tehran.
 Bahman Mirza refused to go back but some of his children did.
 Hence, the family was divided into a Russian branch, serving the Tsar, and recognised in 1886 with the titles of Prince Persidskii and Princess Persidskaya styled “His or Her Illustrious Highness“ in the Russian Empire by the Tsar.
-As well as into a Persian branch in Tehran at the Shah's court, holding the traditional Persian title of shahzadeh (“prince”).
+As well as into an Iranian branch in Tehran at the Shah's court, holding the traditional Persian title of shahzadeh (“prince”).

 Bahman Mirza used for himself and his mature sons the more familiar style of navvab (“highness”).

 The Bahmani children and grandchildren were sent to European schools and got the best education.
 And many of Bahman Mirza's male offspring were high-ranking officers in the Imperial Russian Army and stayed in the Tsar's service until the October Revolution at Tiflis, Shusha, Ganja and Baku.
 Many of them served in the Azerbaijan Democratic Republic during the short independence from Russia 1918–1920.
 With the Soviets coming to power and annexing Azerbaijan, many of Bahman Mirza's sons were executed or fled to Iran.

-Bahman Mirza issued 61 children - 31 sons and 30 daughters, only 50 survived infancy.
-So he became the father of the Bahmani-Qajars with the lines of the Qajars of Azerbaijan named Bahmanov, Bahmanoglu and Ghajar as well as the Bahman and Bahmani family in Iran.
-While his daughters, who often had been taken part in many charity events married into all famous families of Azerbaijan like the Akhundov, Badalbeili, Vezirov, Tagiev, Shahtakhtinski, Beglarbegov, Mehmandarov, Abbasovo, Muradov and Mirzov families.
+Bahman Mirza issued 61 children — 31 sons and 30 daughters, only 50 survived infancy.
+So he became the father of the Bahmani-Qajars with the lines of the Qajars of the Southern Caucasus named Bahmanov, Bahmanoglu and Ghajar as well as the Bahman and Bahmani family in Iran.
+While his daughters, who often had been taken part in many charity events married into most famous families of the South Caucasus like the Akhundov, Badalbeili, Vezirov, Tagiev, Shahtakhtinski, Beglarbegov, Mehmandarov, Abbasovo, Muradov and Mirzov families.

 Coat of arms

 The family coat of arms based on the old Persian Lion and Sun emblem, the royal symbol since the Seljuq time in the 13th century.
-In 1785 Agha Mohammad Khan adopted the emblem and under Fath Ali Shah in 1803 it became symbol of the land as well as of royal house, with a crouching lion.
+In 1785, Agha Mohammad Khan adopted the emblem and under Fath Ali Shah in 1803 it became symbol of the land as well as of royal house, with a crouching lion.
 In 1871 the current version was published.

 Azure on a base Vert a lion guardant couchant Argent upon a rock Argent, all in front of a sun irradiated Or.

 The shield covered by a robe of estate in a form of a lion's skin Or, two paws visible; lined Argent and ensigned an ancient crown Or of seven visible points, with a cap Gules.

 Shield with the Lion-Sun charge.